Chain Friction Explained

 Here we see a visual representation of metal after each step in the rolling process where it gets smoother over time, but never perfectly smooth.

 In a chain we see about a 0.6 micron RZ.
 This means there is more or less a .6 micron difference between the top and bottom of those peaks on the metal.
-The real beauty of wax based lube is that wax will do a great job of filling in those gaps, but when we add Tungsten Disulfide to our lubricant it takes this effect to another level.
+The real beauty of wax based lube is that wax will do a great job of filling in those gaps to reduce friction, but when we add Tungsten Disulfide to our lubricant it takes this effect to another level.
 The WS2 (tungsten disulfide) that we use is about .6 microns as well.
 This allows the WS2 to fill in the imperfections of the metal at the same size as the imperfections.
 It creates just about the most perfect surface finish possible.
 Now the surfaces that are rubbing together are an ultra low friction WS2 rather than two imperfect metal surfaces.

 When we use these friction modifiers like WS2 we are permanently or semi-permanently changing the surface of the metal.
 This is the real secret sauce in our Super Secret Chain lube and why our lubricants work so well to reduce friction and wear in your drivetrain.